-Infected tubers like this might survive and if planted for seed, can produce an infected stem soon after emergence.
-That is where early late blight infections come from sometimes as early as April.
+Infected tubers like this might survive and if planted for seed and can produce an infected stem soon after emergence.
+That is where early blight infections come from, sometimes as early as April.

 Sometimes the blight allows soft rot bacteria to penetrate the potato to give a smelly, dissolving mass.
 Not a pretty sight.

-Fortunately this year most growers did not experience late blight and so tuber infection is quite rare.
+Fortunately this year most growers did not experience late blight and so tuber infection was quite rare.

 Our Sarpo varieties all have high resistance to tubers blight.
 So even if blight is present in your plot you will be unlikely to have any tuber blight on your Sarpos.
 Even some modern varieties have little resistance to tuber blight and there are many varieties with little or no foliage blight resistance that have good tuber blight resistance eg the second early, Charlotte.
 Check up on the blight resistance of any variety here.